saurabmish/Reddit-Backend/README.md

 **About**

 This project is about building microservices for a web application.
 Each microservice emulates a core functionality of Reddit.
-Since this project has no front-end, there are comprehensove automation test suites to check the functionality of the application.
+Since this project has no front-end, there are comprehensive automation test suites to check every functionality of the application.

 **What's new this time?**